Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 OD

 OD stands for Organizational Development.
-It is a process by which an organization can improve its effectiveness and adaptability through planned interventions, such as changes in organizational structure, culture, processes, or technology.
+It is a process by which an organisation can improve its effectiveness and adaptability through planned interventions, such as changes in organisational structure, culture, processes, or technology.

 The Organizational Development process typically involves several stages.
-These may include assessing the current state of the organization (e.g., identifying strengths, weaknesses, and areas for improvement), defining objectives and desired outcomes of the intervention, designing and implementing interventions based on data-driven insights from within the organization or benchmarking with other organizations for best practices.
+These may include assessing the current state of the organisation (e.g., identifying strengths, weaknesses, and areas for improvement), defining objectives and desired outcomes of the intervention, designing and implementing interventions based on data-driven insights from within the organisation or benchmarking with other organisations for best practices.

 share add